-Hi.
-Nmap is very usefull tool for network administration and security.
-It is most used tool in these areas.
+Nmap is a very useful tool for network administration and security.
+It is the most used tool in these areas.
 But a lot of people use it with very basic means.
-Here we will look more sophisticated usage of nmap step by step in this ant further posts.
+Here we will look more sophisticated usage of Nmap step by step in this ant further posts.

 $ sudo nmap ismailbaydan.com